nh-server/switch-guide/docs/extras/installing_linux.md

 If you'd like, you can donate to the people who made this project possible using these links.

-- CTCaer (Linux & Low level developer, Hekate maintainer) [https://www.patreon.com/ctcaer](https://www.patreon.com/ctcaer)
+- CTCaer (Linux & Low level developer, hekate maintainer) [https://www.patreon.com/ctcaer](https://www.patreon.com/ctcaer)

 - Azkali (Linux & Low level developer)